andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 Talor fills me in on the cap al fred - originating in the Greek islands, this cold coffee drink involves dolloping cold, extremely frothy milk over a couple shots of iced espresso and topping it with a dash of cocoa powder.
-I don't know where in that process Talor imbued witchcraft because I pick up the glass and can't believe how light it is. *Is this glass filled with air???
-What is happening???* I take a sip and my brain further spirals into a meltdown of incomprehension.
-This drink is *impossibly* smooth.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-freddo.jpeg" alt="Cap al fred">
   <figcaption class="figure-caption">That's some caffeine magic right there</figcaption>
 </figure>

-This Tim Wendelboe fella
+I don't
+know where in that process Talor imbued witchcraft because I pick up the glass and can't believe how light it is. *Is this glass filled with air???
+What is happening???* I take a sip and my brain further spirals into a meltdown of incomprehension.
+This drink is *impossibly* smooth.

+By the end of the beverage I find that I've taken one giant leap into the world of *too much coffee*.

 <h4 class="article-subheader">Tim Wendelboe</h4>
 My stop at the
 <a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=technology" target="_blank" rel="noopener noreferrer">Norsk Teknisk Technology Museum</a>
-was my penultimate stop in Oslo before boarding the ferry to Copenhagen.
-Before I get on the boat I have one more stop.
+was my penultimate stop in Oslo before my Copenhagen-bound ferry.
+Before I board the boat I have one more stop.
 While I was chatting with Talor she said I had to stop at Tim's shop before I leave, an ultimatum to which I will happily oblige.